Japan Cabinet Members Voice Support for Bookstore Proposal; Minister Says Stores Offer Place to ‘Learn Diverse Values, Develop Creativity’

 Education, Culture, Sports, Science and Technology Minister Toshiko Abe said the ministry will also make efforts to promote reading activities.

-The joint proposal by The Yomiuri Shimbun and Kodansha also called for the need to support bookstores in regional areas as a measure to promote local economies.
+The joint proposal by The Yomiuri Shimbun and Kodansha also identified for the need to support bookstores in regional areas as a measure to promote local economies.

 “To create an environment that makes it easier to open new bookstores, we may be able to use the government’s new regional revitalization grant to support the revitalization of shopping districts and city centers, including local bookstores,” said regional revitalization minister Yoshitaka Ito.

-Bookstores also serve as the distribution base for content, such as manga.
+Bookstores also serve as a distribution base for content such as manga.

 “It’s important to revitalize bookstores as the center of culture from the perspective of the Cool Japan strategy,” said Minoru Kiuchi, minister for the Cool Japan strategy.